Dirty Knees, from Jan. 24th '04 on the real beginning of spring! by Evelyn Wolf

 At this point it's ready to put out in the garden, but you have to wait until all danger of frost is past.
 Keep the light as strong as you can to ensure that branches don't get stretched out and leggy.
 If you have the time to fuss, put it outside on warm spring days and bring it in at night.

 Once the danger of frost has passed, you can plant it out in your garden in a partial shade to full sun position.
-Expect a 3'-4' shrub with deep green leaves tinged with a bit red at the veins by mid-summer.
-It won't bloom, but it makes an attractive foliage backdrop for some favourite flowers.
+Expect a 3'-4' shrub with deep green leaves tinged with a bit of red at the veins by mid-summer.
+It won't "bloom", but it makes an attractive foliage backdrop for some favourite flowers.

-Now here's the magic want bit.
+Now here's the magic wand bit.
 If you want to try your hand at getting it to bloom again, here's the general instructions, but you're unlikely to get "blooms" anywhere near the size you're familiar with.

 Follow the above procedure, but plant your poinsettia in a pot instead of in the garden.
 Fertilize regularly at half the recommended strength to ensure a vigorous and strong stemmed plant.
 In June give it a hard pruning back to produce a more compact plant.
 In late September start the 14 hours of darkness per day treatment for 8 weeks.
 I have never tried this myself, but I'm told that this really needs to be complete and uninterrupted darkness, which is where the black plastic bag comes in.
 It needs to be in a consistently warm place during this time.
 Once it is "blooming" keep it in a coolish place out of direct sunlight, and don't overwater.